Shahmir675/RecSum/README.md

 # News Recommendation System and Summary Generator

-This is a Flask project that implements a news recommendation system and a text summarization feature using Neural Collaborative Filtering and Transformer Model.
+This is a Flask project that implements a news recommendation system and a text summarization feature using Neural Collaborative Filtering and Transformer.

 ## Screenshots